 Before kale came along and took the nutrition world by storm, there was spinach.
-It was a favourite of Popeye the Sailor and the Queen of France for a good reason.
+It was a favorite of Popeye the Sailor and the Queen of France for a good reason.
 It is easy to grow, chock full of vitamins and minerals, and has a milder taste than kale, making is easy to add to your diet.

-One cup of cooked (or 3 cups raw) spinach has only 45 calories and contains 3 g of fibre and 6 g of protein (1).
+One cup of cooked (or 3 cups raw) spinach has only 45 calories and contains 3 g of fiber and 6 g of protein (1).
 It is a good source of vitamin K, vitamin C, folic acid, manganese, magnesium, B vitamins, and contains twice as much iron than most other leafy greens (sorry kale) (2).

 Selection and Storage

-You want to look for spinach that is medium-to-dark green in colour, is not wilted and is free from any evidence of decay.
+You want to look for spinach that is medium-to-dark green in color, is not wilted and is free from any evidence of decay.
 It is best to store this leafy green unwashed and loosely packed in a sealed plastic bag in the refrigerator crisper (2).